Feuerlabs/meta-exosense/README.md

 See the `pppd(8)` manpage for details on how to setup ppp links in Linux.

-# Adding Device to Exosense Server
+# Adding Device to Exosense Server through JSON-RPC
 All communication with the Exosense Server is conducted through its JSON-RPC interface.